top of page

 • Creative Drama Camps: Presentations include student-made elements including props, costumes, and set pieces.
 These are all created with students serving as actors, directors, designers, collaboratively as an ensemble.

-Both formats focus on creativity, teamwork, and skill-building, ensuring a meaningful and fun experience for all campers.
+All camp formats focus on creativity, teamwork, and skill-building, ensuring a meaningful and fun experience for all campers.

 919-886-4584